ylhyra/ylhyra_content/data/Imba/áferð_og_flug.md

 "sentences": {
 "s_5s1p0": {
 "meaning": "Texture and flight",
-"note": "Play on word on „á ferð og flugi“ (on the move)" },
+"note": "A word-play on „á ferð og flugi“ (on the move)" },
 "s_5s1p21": {
 "meaning": "I was further back"